-Security attribute based access control (FDP_ACF.1) / Memories
+Security attribute based access control (FDP\ACF.1) / Memories

-- The TSF shall enforce the Dynamic Memory Access Control Policy to objects based on the following: software mode, the object location, the operation to be performed, and the current set of access rights. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the operation is allowed if and only if the software mode, the object location and the operation matches an entry in the current set of access rights. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - in User configuration, any access (read, write, execute) to the OST ROM is denied, - in User configuration, any write access to the ST NVM is denied but program accesses to ST OTP area. - The following SFP Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1) / Memories": - The following SFP Dynamic Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP_ACF.1) / Memories": - 179 SFP 3: Dynamic Memory Access Control Policy
+- The TSF shall enforce the Dynamic Memory Access Control Policy to objects based on the following: software mode, the object location, the operation to be performed, and the current set of access rights. - The TSF shall enforce the following rules to determine if an operation among controlled subjects and controlled objects is allowed: the operation is allowed if and only if the software mode, the object location and the operation matches an entry in the current set of access rights. - The TSF shall explicitly authorise access of subjects to objects based on the following additional rules: none. - The TSF shall explicitly deny access of subjects to objects based on the following additional rules: - in User configuration, any access (read, write, execute) to the OST ROM is denied, - in User configuration, any write access to the ST NVM is denied. - Note: It should be noted that this level of policy detail is not needed at the application level.
+The composite Security Target writer should describe the ES access control and information flow control policies instead.
+Within the ES High Level Design description, the chosen setting of IC security attributes would be shown to implement the described policies relying on the IC SFP presented here. - The following SFP Dynamic Memory Access Control Policy is defined for the requirement "Security attribute based access control (FDP ACF.1) / Memories": - 195 SFP 3: Dynamic Memory Access Control Policy